allerin/doc/project-breakdown.md

 Strings and text blocks should now be parsed though the CommonMark parser and MathJax library added.

-##### Add Ajax to quiz
+##### Add WebSockets to quiz

-Everytime a student clicks on an answer it should be sent back to the web server (AJAX), so in case the students computer crashes, the student can just login again and no progress have been lost.
+Everytime a student clicks on an answer it should be sent back to the web server (WebSockets), so in case the students computer crashes, the student can just login again and no progress have been lost.
 Everything should be saved in MongoDB.
 I will provide a Dockerfile for building the MongoDB container.

 This milestone should also include the interpretation of `feedback` in the `meta` block described in `doc/file-format.md` and the `hint` feature.
-When `hint` is used, a hint button is added to the question, and if the student clicks this, Ajax fetches the hint, and registers it along a timestamp.
+When `hint` is used, a hint button is added to the question, and if the student clicks this, WebSockets fetches the hint, and registers it along a timestamp.

 A "Hand in" button should be at the bottom, and when pressed a "Are you sure?"
 Bootstrap modal.
 If "yes", then the feedback is given accordingly to the `feedback` level and the quiz is registered as handed in.